geekq/workflow/README.markdown

     article.accepted? # => false
     article.new? # => true

-You can also access the whole +current_state+ object including the list of possible events and other meta information:
+You can also access the whole `current_state` object including the list of possible events and other meta information:

     article.current_state